AndyPermaRobotics/openral-boot-sequence/README.md

-# openral-boot-sequence
+# openRAL Boot Sequence

-Example implementation for a boot sequence of a software component, that loads it's own environment as a graph of RalObjects.
+Example implementation of a boot sequence for a software component, that loads it's own environment as a graph of RalObjects.